MUGeeksandGadgets/MUGeeksandGadgets.github.io/README.md

 ## Page Formating

 All page formating will be done through CSS.
-The general, site-wide stylesheet is located at ROOT/css/wideScreen.css or ROOT/css/mobile.css.
-This is so that the CSS can be changed depending on the screen size.
+The general, site-wide stylesheet is located at ROOT/css/style.css.
 All pages will be styled the same with the exception of a key element that seperates that page from the rest of the site.  **All** Images, and any other contents should be placed in the `ROOT/contents/` directory.